Ali Razmara

-Ali Razmara, also known as Haj Ali Razmara (حاجعلی رزمآرا; 30 March 1901 – 7 March 1951), was an Iranian military officer and politician who served as the prime minister of Iran from 1950 to 1951.
+Ali Razmara, also known as Haj Ali Razmara (علی رزمآرا; 30 March 1901 – 7 March 1951), was an Iranian military officer and politician who served as the prime minister of Iran from 1950 to 1951.

-He was assassinated by 26-year-old Khalil Tahmassebi of the Fadayan-e Islam organization outside the Shah Mosque in Tehran at the age of 49.
+He was assassinated by 26-year-old Khalil Tahmasebi of the Fada'iyan-e Islam organization outside the Shah Mosque in Tehran at the age of 49.
 Razmara was the third Iranian prime minister to be assassinated.
 In January 1965, Hasan Ali Mansur became the fourth Iranian Prime Minister to be assassinated, also by a Fada'iyan-e Islam member.

 Early life and education

-Razmara was born in Tehran in 1901.
+Razmara was born on 30 March 1901, on the night before Eid al-Adha, in Tehran.
+For this reason, the honorific “Haj” was added to his name.
 His father, Mohammad Khan Razmara, was a military officer.
-He studied at the military academy of Saint-Cyr in France.
+He studied at Mushir al-Dawlah Military School and the military academy of Saint-Cyr in France.

 Career

+Return to Iran

+After returning to Iran, he was promoted to the rank of major while serving as a battalion commander.
+His performance as commander of the Kermanshah Regiment was so notable that in 1932, while retaining his existing position, he was also appointed acting commander of the Lorestan Brigade.

+The following year, after receiving the rank of colonel, he undertook operations to clear the region of tribal forces.